Breeds

 Sometimes we get weird ones.
 Sabina was a genetic mutant, a Chimera – when the zygotes of two individual rabbits fuse into one.
 She is a blue and a white rabbit fused, carrying two separate sets of DNA!
 This is how she can be red eyed with blue spots.

 Unfortunately chimerism isn’t replicatable or we’d have a whole herd of her by now.
-She had a split personality to go with the two-sets of DNA.
+She seemed to have a split personality to go with the two-sets of DNA.
 We loved her and mourn her untimely loss.
-One of the reasons we had to be happy to leave Coastal California behind was to get away from myxomatosis!
+One of the reasons we had to be happy to leave Coastal California behind was to get away from myxomatosis, a mosquito-transmitted disease that plagues that area, and which took out many beloved bunnies.

 Former breeds: